-In sum, the machinery, process and the approach to handling Europe has changed, the potential for projecting the UK in Europe is greater than ever before, personnel are more aware and more engaged, and there is leadership and a strategic vision of the UK's place in Europe.
-If, however, we asked how effective these changes have been in terms of beneficial outcomes then it would be harder to argue that there has actually been a step change.
-Admittedly we are looking at a ten year project so it is early to judge.
+Finally, if the machinery and the approach to handling Europe has changed, the potential for projecting the UK in Europe is greater than ever before, personnel more aware and more engaged, and there is leadership and a strategic vision of the UK's place in Europe, has all this made a difference?
+On this aspect it is harder to identify a step change.
+The Step Change was presented as a ten-year project so it is quite early to judge.
 In any case measuring the effects of diplomacy and enhanced networking is notoriously difficult.
 Certainly impact on public attitudes to Europe seems to have been marginal.
 These still remain a significant drag on any efforts to pursue an innovative and leading approach in Brussels.
-The veto that has always been applied by a reticent and divided public remains intact.
-Then there is the impact of the Iraq war on all that has been done thus far so far as alliances and contacts with EU member state counterparts are concerned, while the euro retreat of June 2003 tended to confirm the traditional perception of the UK as a reluctant partner.
+Initial positive engagement with the project for a European constitution declined and by December 2003 the emphasis was on "red lines", i.e. those areas such as taxation policy, where the government would veto losses of national sovereignty.
+Then there is the impact of the Iraq war on all that has been done thus far so far as alliances and contacts with EU member state counterparts are concerned, while the EURO retreat of June 2003 tended to confirm the traditional perception of the UK as a reluctant partner.
 So, has all this amounted to a step change?
 In approach - yes.
 In outcome - at least not yet.